 Understanding Anatomy & Physiology 2e: A Visual, Auditory, Interactive Approach 2nd Edition by Gale Sloan Thompson RN

 This course is offered approximately once a week for 3 hours.
 The student classroom hours will be 167 including practicum and the supervised clinic hours.
-The remaining hours will be outside activities including non-supervised practicum, assigned textbook reading, writing a business plan, creating a brochure and other marketing material, open book quizzes.
+The remaining hours will be outside activities including non-supervised practicum, assigned textbook reading. *

 Total classroom, practicum and clinic hours: 167